cyclomies/Meshtastic-device/docs/software/mesh-stack.md

 ## Protocol stack explained

-The protocol stack (https://en.wikipedia.org/wiki/Protocol_stack)is used to simlify the protocol design, and purpose of the protocols.
+The protocol stack (https://en.wikipedia.org/wiki/Protocol_stack) is used to ease the designing of protocol designing, and to simplify the functions of the protocols.

 ## OSI model explained